-Shoes are not needed for studio sessions.
-If you feel more comfortable in shoes I recommend cute sandals or ballerinas for moms.
 Anything neutral, light and/or NOT distracting, works!
-I love kiddos in bare feet, let's see those cute toes!
+In the Summer, I love kiddos in bare feet if the terrain allows.
+As for babies who can't walk - if it's warm enough, let's see those cute toes!
 If it's cold out, neutral boots are adorable, or just about anything as long as it's not a bright color.
 If mom is wearing a maxi dress, often times we won't be able to see those shoes so no pressure there.
 When all is said and done, I just want to make sure the shoes don't attract too much attention.
 We want that attention going to your faces!

 Shoes (or not)

 I like to keep props clean and classic (aka: not too many banners, or things that make the photo cluttered).... remember, I like to keep the focus on the face!
 That being said, I love including a prop or two, especially if it is meaningful.
 For example, I LOVE LOVE LOVE floral bouquets, a beloved book, or a sentimental toy (just for some of the shots).
 If it's Christmas, bust out some candy canes!
 Little props that are simple and meaningful, can add some fun photos to a collage, and make for visual interest.
 If you DO bring a prop or two, please let me know before we start so I can incorporate them when the time is right in your session.